miquelflorensa/miquelflorensa.github.io/examples/ae/autoencoder-mnist.md

 ## 1. Setup

-We first import the required modules: the numpy library, the ImageViz class, the autoencoder, the data loader and the encoder/decoder.
+We first import the required modules: the numpy library, the ImageViz, the autoencoder, the data loader and the encoder/decoder classes.

 ```python
 import numpy as np